top of page

 Assessment: Most sessions typically start with a few minutes of standing assessment.
 We try to understand your body's unique structure and patterns.
 Sometimes we might do a walking or sitting assesment as well.

 Table work: This is the majority of the session, it more or less resembles a massage.
-Mostly you will be relaxed and passive, and sometimes I will ask for a bit of gentle movement.
+Mostly you will be relaxed, and sometimes I will ask for a bit of gentle movement.
 The goal is to make useful changes to the structure of the body.

 Off the table: Often we do some conscious movement to help the body adjust to any changes that happened during table work.
+This may include some back work while you are sitting on a bench.
 Some sessions we may not do any work off the table.

 Post assessment: At the end of the session we usually revisit some of the assessments we did at the beginning.
 This is an opportunity to feel any changes in the body, and to adjust to any new sensations.